What Exactly Is Methylation & Why Is It So Essential To Overall Health?

 For example, methylation is essential for the production of certain bioactive vitamins (e.g., folate and vitamin B12), amino acids, neurotransmitters, hormones, red blood cells, DNA, RNA, and antioxidants that directly impact cardiovascular, neurological, reproductive health, energy production, detoxification pathways, and more.

-The process of DNA methylation, a unique subset of methylation physiology, is somewhat different and specifically refers to the attachment of methyl groups to certain segments of DNA, which, in turn, tells the body what genes should be turned on and off.
+The process of DNA methylation1, a unique subset of methylation physiology, is somewhat different and specifically refers to the attachment of methyl groups to certain segments of DNA, which, in turn, tells the body what genes should be turned on and off.
 DNA is the code or instructions for a wide array of functional proteins to be made throughout our body—from signaling molecules and neurotransmitters to hormones, antibodies, and more.

 Typically, DNA methylation turns genes off, while demethylation turns genes on.
-DNA methylation is an example of epigenetics—that is, changes in the physical structure of DNA caused by your behaviors (including nutrition, lifestyle, etc.) or environment, which can be passed down from parent to child.
+DNA methylation is an example of epigenetics2—that is, changes in the physical structure of DNA caused by your behaviors (including nutrition, lifestyle, etc.) or environment, which can be passed down from parent to child.
 The pivotal and fascinating process of DNA methylation is relevant to life and health—from early development to immunity, memory formation, and more.

-The methyl groups that participate in methylation come from a variety of micronutrients in your diet collectively dubbed "methyl donors," which include folate (B9), vitamin B12, vitamin B6, riboflavin (B2), betaine, choline, and several others.* You'll notice the prominence of essential B vitamins in this lineup.
+The methyl groups that participate in methylation come from a variety of micronutrients in your diet collectively dubbed "methyl donors3," which include folate (B9), vitamin B12, vitamin B6, riboflavin (B2), betaine, choline, and several others.* You'll notice the prominence of essential B vitamins in this lineup.
 Folate is probably the most well-known methyl donor in the B vitamin family, so we'll use it as an example to highlight exactly how methylation works.

 Once you consume folate from food or folic acid (found in fortified foods and certain supplements), the enzyme methylenetetrahydrofolate reductase (MTHFR) theoretically (the MTHFR gene codes for the MTHFR enzyme, more on that later) converts vitamin B9 into its bioactive form called methylfolate or 5-methyltetrahydrofolate (5-MTHF), which is fully activated and can now serve as a methyl donor for those widespread health functions mentioned earlier (think heart, brain, detox, energy, immunity, etc.).*

-Specifically, this bioactive folate (5-MTHF) donates a methyl group to the amino acid homocysteine to convert it to the amino acid methionine.
+Specifically, this bioactive folate (5-MTHF) donates a methyl group4 to the amino acid homocysteine to convert it to the amino acid methionine.
 Not only does this directly support healthy homocysteine levels (i.e., helps them from getting too high) in the body, but also methionine can then be utilized to form S-adenosylmethionine (SAM-e).

-SAM-e is incredibly important because it functions as a "universal methyl donor" for all biological methylation processes in the body, including DNA methylation, which means it donates methyl groups to all sorts of acceptor molecules to support optimal physiological functioning globally in the body.
+SAM-e is incredibly important because it functions as a "universal methyl donor3" for all biological methylation processes in the body, including DNA methylation, which means it donates methyl groups to all sorts of acceptor molecules to support optimal physiological functioning globally in the body.

 After SAM-e has donated its methyl groups, it's converted back to homocysteine, which can go on to produce cysteine (another amino acid) and then master antioxidant glutathione, or to accept another methyl group from 5-MTHF and repeat the cycle.
 Taken together, the activation of folate (aka, the “folate cycle”) and the homocysteine conversion onto methionine and ultimately SAM-e (dubbed the “methionine cycle”) enable and fuel methylation.
 The methylation cycle, that is.